RafaGago/base_library/readme.md

 "as needed" basis.
 The idea is that everything should be very pretty simple, statically linkable by modules and compilable with GCC and Visual Studio.

-As of today is a C++ compiler with no C99-C11 support, so sometimes I may fall back to C++ to emulate some C99-C11 features.
+Some Visual Sudio versions have no C99-C11 support, so sometimes I may fall back to C++ to emulate some C99-C11 features.

 Now the library is divided in some very tiny sublibraries to avoid bloating.
-The intention is to don't make a big monolithic library for these basic things.
+The intention is to don't make a big monolithic library for these basic things and to allow the linker to easily remove unused sections.

 1. (base) Base library
 ----------------------